In a boost, McConnell backs Senate bipartisan gun deal - NewsBreak

 “If we’re not going to pass a federal red flag law, and we shouldn’t, why would we incentivize states to do something that we think is a bad idea?" said Sen. Kevin Cramer, R-N.D.

-Asked by a reporter why the federal minimum age is 21 for tobacco sales but 18 to buy rifles, he answered, “Good try.”
-He added that including state and local juvenile records in background checks for the youngest guy buyers was “a step in the right direction.”

-The alleged shooters in Buffalo, where 10 people were killed, and Uvalde, where 19 school children and two teachers were slain, were both 18 years old, a common profile for many mass shooters.

 A final agreement on overall legislation would be expected to receive solid support from Democrats.
-But it would need at least 10 GOP votes to reach the Senate’s usual 60 vote threshold, and McConnell’s plaudits raised hopes that Republican backing would grow beyond that.
+But it would need at least 10 GOP votes to reach the Senate’s usual 60 vote threshold, and McConnell’s praise raised hopes that Republican backing would grow even beyond that.

-The framework also broadens the type of domestic abusers who'd be prohibited from buying guns, require more firearms sellers to conduct background checks and impose tougher penalties on gun traffickers.

-The National Rifle Association said Sunday it wouldn’t take a position on the proposal until full legislation is produced.
-It warned it would oppose “gun control policies” or infringements on people’s “fundamental right to protect themselves.”

 Approval seems likely by the Democratic-run House, where Speaker Nancy Pelosi, D-Calif., has praised the measure as a first step toward strong restrictions in the future.